PharmaForest/valivali/README.md

 - `additional` (optional)      : Free text printed in the *Additional comments* section.
 - `references` (optional)      : Reference URLs or document titles, each separated with `^{newline}`.
 - `outfilelocation` (required)  : Existing folder path where the RTF/PDF file will be written.
-  * `outrtflocation` was used by version 0.1.0, which can still be used instead of `outfilelocation` for compatibility.
+  * `outrtflocation` was used in version 0.1.0 or earlier, which can still be used instead of `outfilelocation` for compatibility.
 ~~~

 ### Example usage: